 In the story, there is a dog that’s being left tied up to a post, or something, in the blazing summer sun, day after day.
 Maybe it’s a guard dog, I don’t remember.
 The dog can’t get out of the sun, it’s helpless to remedy its situation.
 Kids are harassing it, using its helpless condition.
-As the weeks and months of this, the dog gets a crazy look on its face.
-It ends up attacking a child, without sufficient provocation.
+As the weeks and months go by, the dog gets a crazy look on its face.
+It ends up attacking and mauling a child, without sufficient provocation.

 So, was this dog crazy?
 How would you diagnose its condition?

 What would a psychiatrist say, when they encounter a human being in a similar situation?
 Will they even acknowledge that this is the case, that the person is suffering from prolonged stress, from being put in a situation where their instincts were pressuring them to act yet no action could be taken, so the pressure just kept building up, until that person snapped.

 Were they insane?
 Temporarily insane?
 Or just a sane person put in an insane situation, or, rather, an impossible situation?
 Evolution does not take care of all eventualities, there is not a solution for every problem, in our design.
 Although regression therapy theoreticians did suggest that a mechanism for the reversal of this process exists, within the human mind – all regression therapies are based on the idea that this mechanism exists and can be utilized, in therapy.